k2view-academy/K2View-Academy/articles/04_fabric_studio/12_shared_objects.md

 # Shared Objects

 Shared Objects can be used in all components of a Fabric project.
-For example, [Logical Units](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/01_LU_overview.md), References, Web Services or processes.
+For example, [Logical Units](https://github.com/k2view-academy/K2View-Academy/blob/master/articles/03_logical_units/01_LU_overview.md), [References], [Web Services] or processes.

 ### Which Objects Can be Shared in a Fabric Project?